 See Related: Things to Do in Leverkusen

-Monuments from the Soviet times and the soldiers’ original exhibition can be seen in the museum.
-Items collected in the museum include objects from the Central Museum of Armed Forces Moscow, some other items from Germany and Eastern Europe.
+Monuments from the Soviet times and the soldiers’ original exhibition can be seen here.
+Items collected include objects from the Central Museum of Armed Forces Moscow as well as objects from Europe.

 See Related: The Ultimate German Food Tour

 Address: Knaackstraße 97, 10435

 Looking for free admission?
 The Museum in the Kulturbrauerei is focuses on contemporary German history and is free for all.
 There is even a free audio guide.

 The permanent exhibition portrays the daily life of folks in the German Democratic Republic during the Cold War including the complex tensions that exist between the living true living conditions of the people of the German Democratic Republic and the expectations of the political system.

 Products, posters, photographs, archive materials, etc., are displayed in the Industrial Design Collection section.

 There are over 800 items, 200 documents, and several recordings and films to show real-life during a time of a divided city.

 See Related: German Jokes